13. Paths Cross

 “But you didn’t talk to him?”

-Rico set his beer down and took the card.
+Rico set the glass down and took the card.

 “Bro,” he said, “Let’s do some shots.
 Talk some more.
 I’ll make sure you sleep like a baby tonight.”